-Course Code SCIENCE 1101WT Course Principles & Practice of Science for App Biology I Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Incompatible SCIENCE 1100 and SCIENCE 1200 Restrictions Available to BAppBiol students only Course Description This course will introduce students to the broad array of scientific endeavour, the integrated nature of scientific disciplines, and the importance of scientific process and critical thinking.
-Students will be introduced to contemporary examples of applied biology.
-Applied Biology will be introduced through a series of workshops and practicals in which students will gain an understanding of the discipline of applied biology, and the careers available within biology.
+Course Code SCIENCE 1101WT Course Principles & Practice of Science for App Biology I Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Incompatible SCIENCE 1100 and SCIENCE 1200 Restrictions Available to BAppBiol students only Course Description This course will introduce students to the broad array of scientific endeavour, the integrated nature of scientific disciplines, and the importance of scientific process and critical thinking.
+A number of key contemporary issues in science will be considered as frameworks for discussion and investigation.
+Students will also be introduced to skills for learning and academic writing.
+Applied Biology will be introduced through a series of four structured workshops in which students will gain an understanding of the discipline of Applied Biology, and the careers available within biology.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesThe anticipated knowledge, skills and attitudes to be developed by the student in this course are:

 1 An understanding of what science is and how it is both practiced and applied 2 Research skills (including acquisition, analysis and synthesis of complex scientific ideas and information) 3 Critical and logical thinking 4 Principles of academic honesty and ethical behaviour 5 Communication skills (primary emphasis will be on academic & reflective writing)

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge

 - informed and infused by cutting edge research, scaffolded throughout their program of studies